Stormz99/Second_semester_laravel/README.md

 7. <span style="color: blue;">Job: Perform a server uptime every 12 A.M</span>

 #Images of the project
-The image for the master master
+The image for the master machine with i.p address 192.168.20.15
 ![Laravel-image](<Markdown/Screenshot 2023-10-27 at 12.12.59 PM.png>)

 The ansible playbook
 ![playbook](<Markdown/Screenshot 2023-10-27 at 4.58.05 PM.png>)

-The image from the master machine
+The image from the slave machine with i.p address of 192.168.20.14
 ![slave](<Markdown/Screenshot 2023-10-27 at 4.57.25 PM.png>)